Be part of the beginning

 We've built this to encourage broad, ongoing participation.
 Members receive practical benefits alongside their impact, making it easier for more people to join and stay involved.

-Members aren’t asked to take this on faith.
-We report on where funds go and how restoration is progressing, so you can see how your participation translates into real-world outcomes.
+Members aren't asked to take this on faith.
+We'll share updates on membership growth, land progress, restoration milestones and how the model is developing, so you can see what your participation is helping build.

 That is why incentives are a deliberate part of this design.